pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 ## A "Concrete" Example

-Consider what this might look like if you start with a plain old function that takes more than one argument, but the values that it wants to operate on are wrapped in some container.
+Consider what this might look like if you start with a plain old function that (conceptually) takes more than one argument, but the values that it wants to operate on are wrapped in some container.

 ```haskell
 -- A normal function